Jean-François Buisson de Saint-Cosme

 Jean-François Buisson de Saint-Cosme (1667–1706) was a Canadian missionary, born in Quebec, ordained in 1690, and murdered while on a missionary trip.

 Jean-François came from a family with a high level of devotion to the Catholic Church.
 His brother Michel became a priest, a sister Marie-Françoise was a nun of the Hôtel-Dieu, and an unidentified sister was a nun of the Congrégation de Notre-Dame.
 His parents administered a farm for the seminary of Quebec at Île Jésus.
 He was parish priest in Acadia from about 1692 until 1698 during the period of Joseph Robineau de Villebon and appears to have been less than successful in this pursuit.

 Despite his lack of success in Acadia, Father St-Cosme become one of the pioneers of the missionary work by the Jesuits in the Mississippi Valley.
 By the end of 1704, he was alone in this work.
 He was murdered, with three French companions and a slave, while descending the Mississippi.

 St. Cosme worked in the Grand Village of the Natchez which eventually led to him marrying the Great Sun's (King of the Natchez) sister - Tattooed Arm.
 In the Natchez culture, it is not the Great Sun's offspring who inherit the position it is the Great Sun's sister's offspring.
-Sometime around 1705 Tattooed Arm gave birth to St. Cosme's son who would be the last Great Sun before the French ultimately tried to eradicate the Natchez and sold St. Cosme's son, the Natchez King, into slavery in 1731.
+Sometime around 1705 Tattooed Arm gave birth to St. Cosme's son who would be the last Great Sun before the French ultimately tried to eradicate the Natchez in retribution for the massacres of Frenchmen, women and children in 1729.
+See Natchez Massacre.
+Saint Cosme's son, the Natchez King, was sent to the West Indians in 1731 and made to work as a slave.

-In 1706, St. Cosme was encamped on the Mississippi River with several French companions.
-There they were attacked and killed by a band of Chitimacha warriors.
+In 1706, St. Cosme was with several traders who had hired the natives to guide them.
+When encamped on the banks of the Mississippi River, they were murdered and robbed by Chitimacha men.